Meghan McCain Shows Off Red Power Suit In Sassy New Photo

 The View panelist Meghan McCain showed off a red power suit in a sassy new photo posted to Instagram.
 The selfie was taken by the conservative commentator in London, England, according to the photo’s tag.

-The hotel room pic shows The View host wearing a scarlet two-piece pantsuit with coordinating cheetah accents on both the jacket’s lapels and pockets.
-Under the suit, Meghan is sporting a black shirt to cover her cleavage.
-The deep color of the suit stands out against the pale backdrop of the room, making for a striking image.
+The hotel room pic showed The View host wearing a scarlet two-piece pantsuit with coordinating cheetah accents on both the jacket’s lapels and pockets.
+Under the suit, Meghan sported a black shirt to cover her cleavage.
+The deep color of the suit stood out against the pale backdrop of the room, making for a striking image.

-Meghan’s shoulder-length hair is styled sleek and straight, tucked behind one ear.
-Finishing her look are heavily lined eyes, dark red lips, and nails.
+Meghan’s shoulder-length hair was styled sleek and straight, tucked behind one ear.
+Finishing her look were heavily lined eyes, dark red lips, and nails.

-Fans of the conservative commentator flooded the photo’s comment section, including fellow View host and Meghan’s good friend Abby Huntsman who stated, “Yasss.”
+Fans of the conservative commentator flooded the photo’s comment section, including fellow View host and Meghan’s good friend, Abby Huntsman, who stated, “Yasss.”

 A second Instagram user commented, “You look beautiful!
-Have some bangers and mash for me,” suggesting that Meghan indulge in a favorite British treat of link sausage and mashed potatoes.
+Have some bangers and mash for me.”

 A third noted, “Please tell me your shoes are animal print like the trim on your suit!!”